opencadc/canfar-portal/docs/storage_en.md

 ##### OS-X

-You will need to install [OSX-FUSE](http://osxfuse.github.com/ OSX-FUSE) first (you will need to install this package in 'MacFUSE Compatibility' mode, there is a selection box for this during the install) and then follow the instructions for installing the mountvofs python package (see below).
+* Install [OSX-FUSE](http://osxfuse.github.com/) first (you will need to install this package in 'MacFUSE Compatibility' mode, there is a selection box for this during the install).

+* Install the `vofs` python package:

 <div class="shell">